Home > Blood pressure monitors

-Are you wondering if you can pay for blood pressure monitors with an HSA?
-You may also be wondering if this item is eligible or ineligible for use with your HSA funds, or if it qualifies for reimbursement.
+If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can pay for blood pressure monitors with a health savings account (HSA).
+You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, flexible spending account (FSA), or health reimbursement arrangement (HRA).Yes, you can pay for blood pressure monitors with an HSA, FSA, or HRA.

-A good rule of thumb is that if your doctor diagnosed you with a specific medical condition or ordered a treatment, product, or prescription specifically for you, your HSA should cover it.
+A good rule of thumb is that if your doctor diagnosed you with a specific medical condition or ordered a treatment, product, or prescription specifically for you, your health savings account should cover it.
 Sometimes your HSA will even cover items that it normally wouldn't if you have a letter of medical necessity signed by your doctor.
 Again, you should check with your HSA administrator before any purchase if you have any questions about an item being eligible or ineligible.